ShaneCurcuru/shaneslides/apachecon/PracticalTrademarkAMA-ComCode2023.md

 # Projects versus Products

 - Trademarks vs. Brands
-- Brands include many elements – names, logos, look and feel, marketing – some of which may be **specific trademarks** that signify your product or service
+- Brands include many elements – names, logos, look and feel, marketing – some of which may be **specific trademarks**
 - Software stacks are complicated assemblies of multiple **products** from various vendors or **projects**

 ???